jeamesbone/racinprac/racinprac.md

 ### Tying a 🎀 on it

 - What happens if the view controller changes rapidly (faster than the animation?)
-- What happens when the view controller is not on screen?
-Or deallocated?

----

-### Tying a 🎀 on it

-- ~~What happens if the view controller changes rapidly (faster than the animation?)~~
-- What happens when the view controller is not on screen?
-Or deallocated?

 ---